 I speak as the Member for the constituency concerned, as I have been proudly for 30 years, when I say to the House that this is a battle between ancient and modern; it is about preserving the old or progressing the new.
 The old that we are talking about is only 1% of the battlefield, and the boundary of the battlefield was recently moved.
 My hon.
 Friend the Member for Kingswood (Chris Skidmore), whose excellent book “Bosworth: The Birth of the Tudors” I happen to have with me as a guide, is a historian and spoke passionately for the nation as a whole on changing the rules, but I must tell him that local opinion is not with him on this question.

 I applaud Hinckley and Bosworth Borough Council for calling this in to see what is possible, but we must be clear about this.
 The MIRA technology park, which has 35 international companies and will employ 1,000 engineers over the next seven years, needs the connected and autonomous vehicle testing track.
 I was there on 28 July for the Queen’s Award for Enterprise.
-It was a memorable occasion, since it is not often one sees a Lord Lieutenant in a yellow jacket driving a JCB; we had a very entertaining day, and I was able to talk to the senior employees, some who had flown in from Japan, about the importance of the project.
+It was a memorable occasion, since it is not often one sees a Lord Lieutenant in a yellow jacket driving a JCB; we had a very entertaining day, and I was able to talk to the senior employees, some of whom had flown in from Japan, about the importance of the project.
 I am not sure I see how that new track can be built anywhere other than at the location currently designated.

 I point out to my hon.
-Friend that that Historic England has agreed that the site will have no physical impact on the key parts of the battlefield.
+Friend that Historic England has agreed that the site will have no physical impact on the key parts of the battlefield.
 There is apparently limited harm to the varied archaeological sites there.
 There have already been 10 pieces of work, including geological surveys, trial trenching, metal detecting and an assessment of the battlefield setting.
 I would not object and I am sure MIRA will not object to looking at my hon.
 Friend’s suggestions; nevertheless, studies have been undertaken.
 Furthermore, Hinckley and Bosworth Borough Council, in connection with the county council and other authorities, is looking at a nature trail with six points throughout the battlefield to explain what happened there, which is an important part of our national heritage.

 We must also bear in mind, however, that at MIRA, which is on the A5 boundary and almost straddles the east and west midlands, we have an £80 million investment twice over from Horiba.
 I spoke to both Takeshi Fukushima, the chairman of MIRA, and Masayuki Adachi, the president and chief executive officer of Horiba.
 We must understand that this is a multinational business, developing batteries and computer-aided connected and autonomous vehicles all across the world.
 It is critically important for the future not just of my constituency, but of the east midlands, the west midlands and the nation as a whole that this goes forward.